pylhc/pylhc.github.io/docs/guis/development/ide_install.md

 The project can be imported using the git-integrations of the IDEs directly, using the gitlab paths below.
 This should be straightforward, but you are giving up some control.

-In the next subsections the manual path of getting the source-code into the IDE is outlined.
+In the next subsections the manual path of getting the source-code into the IDE is outlined in the hope to point to some pitfalls that may occur and how to avoid them.

 ### Clone the Repository